Turkey extends its border wall | ExBulletin

 Turkey extends its border wall

-“We will add another 242 km to the 221 km we have built so far along our border with Iran,” Soylu said at a meeting here Wednesday on the issue of migration.
+“We will add an additional 242 km to the 221 km we have built so far along our border with Iran,” Soylu said at a meeting here Wednesday on the issue of migration.

 “Our negotiations with Iran have been successful.
-We plan to complete the 20 km of our border (south-eastern province) of Hakkari by winter,” he added.
+We plan to complete the 20 km of our border (south-eastern province) Hakkari by winter, ”he added.

 Turkey had taken action on its eastern border before the Taliban took control of Afghanistan, the minister said.